 Dell’s G-series gaming laptops are meant to provide a budget-friendly option for gamers, especially when compared to their more expensive Alienware machines.
 But the new Dell G16-7620 looks to be a beast of a gaming laptop.

 This a significant departure from past G-series machines.
-The previous-generation G15 was decent, but compared to the Alienware lineup, it lacked the best cooling, graphics, refresh rates, and other mainstays of high-end gaming laptops.
-The G16 appears to be different.
+The previous-generation G15 was decent, but compared to the Alienware lineup, it lacked the best cooling, graphics, refresh rates, and other mainstays of high-end

 For starters, the Dell G16 features a new Intel Alder Lake 12th-gen 14-core i7 processor (up to 4.7GHz).
 The previous Dell G15 had a 10th-gen eight-core i7 processor.
 This is a huge spec bump for the G-series, but even more surprising is that the G16 now has the same processors as the high-end Alienware X-series.
 It even renders the older 2020 Alienware m17 R5 obsolete, although Dell is still selling that model on its website.